INFO490/assignments/hw7/hw7.markdown

 Here is a very easy algorithm to implement this function.
 See the definition of [empirical distribution function](http://en.wikipedia.org/wiki/Empirical_distribution_function) on Wikipedia.
 That means we can simply

-1. First, sort the *sequence* array.
+1. First, sort the *sequence* array in ascending order.
 This will be our x-axis,
-2. Next, make an array of [1 / N, 2 / N, ..., 1].
+2. Next, create an array of [1 / N, 2 / N, ..., 1].
 This will be our y-axis.
 All you have to do is use *np.arange()* to make an array of the same length as the *sequence* array, and divide it by the length of *sequence*.

 According to Wikipedia, the resulting empirical CDF is an unbiased estimator for the true CDF.

+Note: Do NOT use *numpy.histogram()* function to do this.
+It uses binning, which may be useful in other cases but not in this case.
+The method I outlined above is a better characterization of the true CDF.

 #### Function: main()

-In the *main()* function, you have to use *Matplotlib* to plot similar figures to the ones shown above.
-Note that we import *get_columns* function from [stats2.py](https://github.com/INFO490/assignments/blob/master/hw7/stats2.py) module that we wrote in week 3, so if you are not sure if your *get_columns* function is written correctly, download both [stats2.py](https://github.com/INFO490/assignments/blob/master/hw7/stats2.py) and [stats.py](https://github.com/INFO490/assignments/blob/master/hw7/stats.py).
+In the *main()* function, you have to use *Matplotlib* to create plots similar to the ones shown above.
+Note that we import *get_columns()* function from the [stats2.py](https://github.com/INFO490/assignments/blob/master/hw7/stats2.py) module that we wrote in week 3, so if you are not sure if your *get_columns()* function is written correctly, download both [stats2.py](https://github.com/INFO490/assignments/blob/master/hw7/stats2.py) and [stats.py](https://github.com/INFO490/assignments/blob/master/hw7/stats.py).

 #### Submission instructions

-- Rename your file to `<firstname>-<lastname>-households.py` and upload it to Moodle.
+- Rename your file to `<firstname>-<lastname>-distributions.py` and upload it to Moodle.

 ### Problem 2.
 The Locomotive Problem.